Fiorello H. LaGuardia High School: Representation in other media

 The 1980 dramatic film Fame was based on student life at the School of Performing Arts before its merger into LaGuardia High School.
 A television series based on the film, Fame, aired in 1982.
 It was adapted again as a stage musical, which premiered in 1988.
 A loose remake of the film was released in 2009.

-Drugs and mental health issues
+Drugs and mental health

 The school has documented issues with heavy drugs such as opioids and other pharmaceuticals.

 Mental health is also a big issue at the school.
 Students have sometimes struggled with the demanding workload at the school.
 Other obligations have taken a toll on the mental health of the student body, especially in recent years.
 The NYCDOE's school snapshot surveys shows that 81% of students at the school say they experienced stress.
-In the 2019–2020 NYCDOE surveys, 46% of students reported that their teachers support them when they're upset.
+In the 2019–2020 NYCDOE surveys, 46% of students reported that their teachers support them when they are upset.